Intermesh/groupoffice-docs/install/install.rst

 Installation
 ============

-This section is for system administrators that want to install Group-Office on a self hosted server.
+This section is for system administrators that want to install GroupOffice on a self hosted server.

-There are various ways to install Group-Office.
+There are various ways to install GroupOffice.
 We recommend to install our Debian packages on the latest stable Debian Linux OS.

 .. toctree::